-Once again, it was a treat to reveal the Wilson Book Prize and the Viv Nelles Essay Prize winners at the CHA’s Award Ceremony.
-Thank you to all the publishers and students for sending in your wonderful books, papers, articles, etc. If you want more information about our nominees, please refer to the blog post we published a few weeks ago.
+As a result of the pandemic, we will not be able to officially reveal the Wilson Book Prize and the Viv Nelles Essay Prize winners at a local watering hole during the CHA in London, Ontario.
+Nevertheless, the show, as they say, must go on and it is our pleasure today to reveal the winners of our 2019 Wilson Book Prize and Viv Nelles Essay Prize.
+Thank you to all the publishers, authors, and graduate students for sending in your wonderful books, papers, articles, etc. If you want more information about our nominees, please refer to the blog post we published a few months ago.

 Looking forward to next year: